4 Winter Classics From Germany: Make Your Own Sweet Snacks!

 - Fry the squares in hot oil in batches until they are a golden color.
 Turn them regularly, making sure they don't go too dark.
 Otherwise, they'll be too dry and hollow inside.

-- Once you've taken them out of the oil, sprinkle some icing sugar on your delicious Schmalzkuchen.
+- Once you've taken them out of the oil, sprinkle some powdered sugar on your delicious Schmalzkuchen.
 These German treats are best served warm.

 - Heat up the water, lemon juice, and sugar in a pot while continually stirring.
 Leave the ingredients to boil on a high heat until the mixture becomes thick.
 Next, stir in the red food coloring.